Site uses cookies to provide basic functionality.

 b9e3877 It does not, in the conventional phrase, accept the conclusions of science, for the simple reason that science has not concluded.
 To conclude is to shut up; and the man of science is not at all likely to shut up. science G.K.
 Chesterton

 efadb14 You don't ask people with knives in their stomachs what would make them happy; happiness is no longer the point.
 It's all about survival; it's all about whether you pull the knife out and bleed to death or keep it in, in the hope that you might be lucky, and the knife has actually been staunching the blood.
 You want to know the conventional medical wisdom?
 The conventional medical wisdom is that you keep the knife in.
-Really. science life wisdom survival Nick Hornby (Author)
+Really. life science survival wisdom Nick Hornby (Author)

 432ada0 Had Moreau had any intelligible object, I could have sympathized at least a little with him.
 I am not so squeamish about pain as that.
 I could have forgiven him a little even, had his motive been only hate.
 But he was so irresponsible, so utterly careless!
-His curiosity, his mad, aimless investigations, drove him on; and the Things were thrown out to live a year or so, to struggle and blunder and suffer, and at last to die painfully. science irresponsibility horror H.G.
+His curiosity, his mad, aimless investigations, drove him on; and the Things were thrown out to live a year or so, to struggle and blunder and suffer, and at last to die painfully. horror irresponsibility science H.G.
 Wells

 048994e It turns out to be the new Planet, which, a decade and a half later, will be known first as the Georgian, and then as Herschel, after its official Discoverer, and more lately as Uranus. history science Thomas Pynchon